oskariorg/oskari-documentation-site/_content/blog/2025-03-11_Oskari_Community_Day_2025.md

 📍 Address: Pasilan virastotalo, 2nd floor, Kokouskeskus (NLS FI facilities, Helsinki)

 Oskari Community Day will be held again in May in Helsinki.
 The members of Oskari's Joint Development Forum, organisations that use Oskari and the organisations that are interested in the possibilities of Oskari all warmly welcome.
-Save the date & sign up!
-After the event there is also a chance to have geobeers in the nearby Mall of Tripla at beer house Ratamo.
+After the event there is also an opportunity to enjoy GeoBeers at Beer House Ratamo, located in the nearby Mall of Tripla.

-The preliminary program:
+The program:
-- Oskari 3.0 demo
+- Oskari 3.0 demo (Sami Mäkinen, NLS FI)
-- How does Oskari integrate with other systems within the organization? (architectural perspective)
+- Where does Oskari fit within the organization's geospatial infrastructure?
+(NLS FI)
-- Presentations from companies that offer commercial support
+- Who to ask for Oskari development work?
+(Companies that offer commercial support)
+- Where to find information and support for Oskari?
+(Juho Rekilä, Gispo Finland Ltd.)
-- NLS FI & Väylä - presentation on joint development
+- Oskari 3.0 - joint development work and Väylä Map (Minna Huovinen, Finnish Transportation Agency)
 - Choosing the Community member(s) to Oskari JDF

 **Sign up for the event [here!](https://docs.google.com/forms/d/e/1FAIpQLSc6Z3OAmb2nCXHQGFBTWNhZWv34Q33x7hwtuR57jutSTwdAzQ/viewform)**